Lockdown has been expanded – with many opening options | Free press - The Courier

 Berlin (dpa) – The lockdown to combat the corona pandemic in Germany will be extended to March 28 due to the persistently high number of infections.

 After the first openings at schools and hairdressers, bookstores, flower shops and garden centers will follow in a second step.
-These are already open in individual federal states; now, according to the state round’s resolution, they will be nationally allocated to retailers for day-to-day needs.
+These are already open in individual countries, but this should now be allowed nationally.
 The condition is that hygiene concepts and a customer limit are respected.
 Driving and flying schools can also resume their activities under certain conditions.

 There may be other limited gaps in regions where the incidence of only 100 new infections per 100,000 population is lower than the seven-day incidence.
 In addition to retail appointment shopping, museums, galleries, zoos, botanical gardens, and memorials can then open to visitors with an appointment booking.
 Individual sports alone or in pairs and sports in groups of a maximum of ten children up to 14 years in the outdoor area must therefore be allowed.
 With a stable seven-day incidence of less than 50, the requirements are dropped or weakened.
 Then contactless sports in small groups in the open air should be possible again.